Octonion: Fano plane mnemonic

 A convenient mnemonic for remembering the products of unit octonions is given by the diagram, which represents the multiplication table of Cayley and Graves.

 This diagram with seven points and seven lines (the circle through 1, 2, and 3 is considered a line) is called the Fano plane.
 The lines are directional.
-The seven points correspond to the seven standard basis elements of $\ \operatorname\mathcal{I_m}\bigl[\ \mathbb{O}\ \bigr]$ (see definition below).
+The seven points correspond to the seven standard basis elements of $\operatorname\mathcal{I_m}\bigl[\mathbb{O}\bigr]$ (see definition under § Conjugate, norm, and inverse below).
 Each pair of distinct points lies on a unique line and each line runs through exactly three points.